robmarshall/gatsby-source-gravityforms/README.md

 }
 ```

+## Gravity Forms REST API Settings

+### Step by step - How to connect

+To use the Gravity Forms REST API, it needs to be enabled within the Gravity Forms Settings.
+This is found under "General Settings".

+Once "Enable access to the API" has been checked, Gravity Forms will give you the ability to create API keys.
+These two keys (consumer & secret) are the keys required in the gatsby-config.js file as key & secret.

+It is recommended to create one API key for use with this Source Plugin, set to Read access only.
+Then if Write access is required to submit the forms, create a separate one.

 ## How To Query

 A very simple data set can be extracted from GraphQL using the following query: